The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

 The above data determines $\gamma = \sum_{k\geq 1} w_k \alpha_k + \sum_{f\in F} \beta_f$, a $1$-form on $S$ with $d\gamma\leq 0$, $d\gamma=0$ near $\partial S$.
 Also $\gamma$ pulls-back to: $0$ on $\partial S$; $w_j dt$ via $\epsilon_j$ on $(|s|\gg 0) \subset Z_{\pm}$.
 Observe that this is consistent with Stokes's theorem, $0\leq - \int d\gamma = w_0 - \sum_{k\geq 1} w_k=|F|$.

-The choices of $\alpha,\beta$ can be made to vary smoothly over the moduli space \cite[Sec.2e,2f]{Abouzaid-Seidel} consistently with the boundary strata, by an inductive argument.
+The choices of $\alpha,\beta$ can be made to vary smoothly over the moduli space \cite[Sec.2.5,2.6]{Abouzaid-Seidel} consistently with the boundary strata, by an inductive argument (we discuss this further in \ref{Subsection A comment about the existence of universal choices of auxiliary data}).
 We make one important technical remark about gluing: